2014 Conference – September 15th-17th

 The Conference provides attendees with information and resources on teaching and learning at the University and opportunities to explore and develop a variety of teaching strategies.
 Participants are able to ask questions of experienced TAs and RAs in similar disciplines.
 There are also opportunities for participants to meet graduate students and faculty from other disciplines.
 The event supplements activities conducted in individual departments, and many departments recommend specific workshops for their TAs and RAs to attend.

 The Conference is held every September and is offered at no cost to UW graduate students.
-It is planned and implemented by the Center for Teaching and Learning in partnership with UW Libraries, Undergraduate Academic Affairs, and UW-IT Academic Services.
+It is organized by the Center for Teaching and Learning in partnership with UW Libraries, Undergraduate Academic Affairs, and UW-IT Learning Technologies.
 The Conference is funded by the Graduate School.

 The TA/RA Conference aims to help prepare graduate students for their TA and RA roles at UW by focusing on four goals: